Jurassic Park III: Retrospective assessments

 Some later reviews of the film have been positive, with a couple of critics declaring it superior to The Lost World: Jurassic Park.
 Retrospective reviews have also praised the aviary sequence.
 Simon Brew, writing for Den of Geek, stated in 2007 that the film has "an efficiency and focus" that was missing in the previous film.
 He enjoyed the set pieces, but criticized the abrupt ending.
 Comparing the first film with Jurassic Park III, David Chen of /Film wrote in 2009 that the original managed to "thrill audiences and make them think", while the latter "did neither particularly well".

 Several critics reviewed the film in 2015, when Jurassic World was released.
 Justin Harp of Digital Spy wrote that despite the shortcomings of Jurassic Park III, it "remains immensely watchable and visually impressive.
 It manages to strike a clear balance between moments of terror and genuine laughs".
 Although Harp considered the film to be the black sheep of the series, he described it as "fresh, exciting and, most of all, a whole lot of fun".
 Matt Goldberg of Collider wrote that the film "doesn't really have any reason to exist beyond proving that the franchise maybe never should have been a franchise to begin with".
-Goldberg stated that the film "is overly excited to let you know [the raptors] can vocally speak to each other, which ends up just looking funny.
+He stated that the film "is overly excited to let you know [the raptors] can vocally speak to each other, which ends up just looking funny.
 It feels like we're missing subtitles".
 Zaki Hasan of Sequart Organization enjoyed the film, but wrote that it has issues such as the abrupt ending.

 Entertainment Weekly, in 2018, wrote "what the plot lacks in credibility it makes up for with relatability".
 The magazine praised it as the only film in the series that "has zero to do with scientific stupidity or sinister corporate forces", writing that it was "perhaps the most narratively original" film out of all them.
+Jim Vorel, writing for Paste in 2022, stated that the film "essentially aspires to nothing more than to put a few monsters on screen, a goal at which it admittedly succeeds."
+He went on to call it "a rushed, chaotic" film that "only briefly dallies with new concepts but is largely content to simply rehash series highlights as it provides just enough action to get it past basic standards for viability as an early 2000s blockbuster."
+Examining the film in 2025, Susana Polo of Polygon described it as an unintentional parody of the Jurassic Park franchise.

-Neill said in 2021 that he believes the film is "dismissed too easily", opining that it is "pretty damn good" aside from the final 10 minutes and "hurried" ending.
+Neill has defended the film since its release.
+In 2011, he stated: "I really like the third film, I'm very proud of it, and I think it works really well.
+It moves like an express train...
+I think it's a bloody good film!"
+He further said in 2021 that he considered his performance in the third film superior to the first, and that he believes the newer film is "dismissed too easily", aside from its "hurried" ending.